Ovarian Cancer

 Impact on others

-In addition to dealing with their own feelings about their illness, people with cancer must also cope with the reactions and emotions of those around them.
-In the past, cancer was taboo, but although nowadays it is talked about much more, it can still be hard to do.
+In addition to dealing with their own feelings about their illness, people with cancer must at times also cope with the reactions and emotions of those around them.
+In the past, cancer was a more 'taboo' subject, and although nowadays it is talked about much more openly, it can still be hard to talk about.

 Said that people don't know how to face you or what to say because they assume cancer means death.